Your 10 Step Guide to VTAC Course Applications

 7. Make Sure You Register to Receive Results

 Double-check to make sure you registered for the VCE Results and ATAR Service, as this is separate from your main VTAC account.
-You will need to remember the password that you set so that you can access your results when they are made available online from 7.00am 11 December 2023.
+You will need to remember the password that you set so that you can access your results when they are made available online from 7.00am on 12 December 2024.

 8. Access Your VCE Results